 Elyria’s kindergartens are located in neighborhood schools across the district and at the Elyria Early Childhood Village.
 They are taught by highly qualified early education specialists.

-The district is also home to seven elementary schools serving students in kindergarten through fifth grade, and three middle schools for students in sixth through eighth grade.
+The district is currently home to seven elementary schools serving students in kindergarten through fifth grade, and three middle schools for students in sixth through eighth grade.